 - No underage workers: suppliers must comply with International Labor Organization (ILO) standards when employing young workers, meaning that important provisions on how young people enter the work force and on their conditions of employment – such as minimum age of admission to employment, pay, working time, night work and medical examinations, occupational safety and health, and labor inspection – must be upheld.

-- Freedom of association and to collective bargaining: supplier employees are entitled to freedom of association and to collective bargaining, where allowable by law.
+- Freedom of association and collective bargaining: supplier employees are entitled to freedom of association and collective bargaining, where allowable by law.

 - A safe working environment: safe and healthy working conditions must be provided to all employees of a supplier.

 CP Kelco has a supply chain sustainability team that meets on a regular basis to hone supply chain assessment and auditing processes and evaluate supply chain risks.

 CP Kelco provides staff with regular training to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business.

 OUR PROGRESS IN 2020

 - We published our Code of Conduct both internally and externally, a key enhancement to our company’s position in response to Child Labor, Forced Labor and Human Trafficking:

 - We restated and rebranded our Ethics and Compliance Program to let employees know that they can and should report any ethical concern without fear of reprisal or retaliation.
 This includes the production of a “Share your Concerns” guide that provides direction on how to deal with Ethics and Compliance issues.